Cross Species Functional Alignment

 Now, we will use the above matrix and visualize the correlation

-results using ggplot2
+results using ggplot2 package functions.

 R